 Carnations aren’t just your grandma’s favorite flower!
-With a huge variety of colors to choose from (even striped varieties), and a different meaning for each color, carnations can be the perfect gift for tons of occasions – as long as you know exactly what each meaning is, of course.
-Plus, this herbaceous perennial is hardy and has a lovely sweet scent.
+With a huge variety of colors to choose from (even striped varieties), and a different meaning for each color, carnations can be the perfect gift for tons of occasions – as long as you know what each meaning is, of course.
+Plus, this herbaceous perennial is hardy, long-lasting, and has a lovely sweet scent.

 “But Carnations?
 Oh, what a beautiful flower.
 They come in every color.
 True, some are painted, but that doesn’t mean they are less beautiful, and they never wilt.”